Beautiful Lakes in Pakistan

 It is created by the natural accumulation of glacial meltwater, fed from seasonal streams and springs, and is home to several migratory birds.

 The Shimshal Lake, located in the extreme North of Pakistan along the southern border with Xinjiang, China, and situated approximately 40 km from Shimshal Village, has an altitude of 4755 meters above sea level, making it one of the top lakes in Pakistan.
-Although remote for its location on the borders between China and Gilgit Baltistan – only accessible through a newly built road until 2003 – there are over 2000 people who live here.
+Although remote for its location on the borders between China and Gilgit Baltistan, until 2003, the only way to access it was through a newly built road, and over 2000 people live here.

-In 1985 construction began on upgrading access roads to this region and building one that would eventually stretch across Shimshal’s terrain covering 3800 square kilometers.
-This project was completed successfully in 2003 when highway crossing roads opened, finally linking townships as Karakoram Highway did.
+In 1985, construction began on upgrading access roads to this region and building one that would eventually stretch across Shimshal’s terrain, covering 3800 square kilometers.
+This project was completed successfully in 2003, when highway crossing roads opened, finally linking townships as the Karakoram Highway did.

 51. Shounter Lake